windkh/node-red-contrib-shelly/README.md

 - shelly dimmer
 - shelly uni
 - shelly RGBW2

-Other may work but are not really tested so far.
+Others may work but are not really tested so far.

 # Thanks for your donation